LMartinezEXEX/football-API/README.md

     - `detail` (_Optional_): value to decide what other team data to retrieve.
 Possible values:
         - `'ALL'`: Retrieves players and coach data.
         - `'PLAYERS'`: Retrieves only players data.
-        - `'COACH'`: Retrieves only coach data.
+        - `'COACHES'`: Retrieves only coach data.
     **Validated** to be only one of the values described.

 > Example url: http://127.0.0.1:8000/team/Arsenal%20FC?detail=PLAYERS